seiryuu002/SLT/README.md

 # SLT
 Sign Language Translator
-To know how this project works please read project's report in the above files named as "MP_Report".
+To know how this project works please read the project's report in the above files named "MP_Report".